erikespana/Social-Media-Mash-Up/social-media-aggregator/README.md

     * [Facebook RSS] (http://bit.ly/gettingfacebookfeeds)
     * [Twitter API user_timeline XML] (http://bit.ly/twiterapirest)
     * [Other chatter feeds] (http://muse.union.edu/espanae/2011/12/06/chatter-feed-2-1/)

-### How to add a social media feed ###
-* Create a new Feed Block and enter the feed's URL.
-* Add the Feed Block to the Structured Data Block.
-	* Create a new "Feed" group.
-	* Select the previously created Feed Block using the block chooser.
-	* Leave Mute = No unless you want to ignore the Feed Block.
-	* Submit

 ### History ###
 * [Chatter Feed 2.1] (http://muse.union.edu/espanae/2011/12/06/chatter-feed-2-1/)